-Program/CIP Code: CYBR.AS/11.1003
+Program/CIP Code: CYBR.AS/11.1003 Credits Required: 63-65 Division: TEC Contact: CIST@kckcc.edu

 The Associate in Science in Cybersecurity prepares students with the entry-level knowledge needed to protect cyberspace against physical and cyber threats.
 This degree is designed to enable students to easily transfer to a college or university offering a bachelor's degree in cybersecurity.